WormLabCaltech/Angeles_Leighton_2016/docs/_posts/2017-01-16-Thinking_About_States.md

 a real problem.
 On the other hand, what do these coordinates mean?
 The new coordinates are composite coordinates -- they are a number made by adding very many components together in a weighted manner.
 Well, it seems we've just traded one problem for another!
-Indeed, the problem of how to interpret PCA coordinates is rather complicated, but certain papers (for an example, see [this one](http://www.sciencedirect.com/science/article/pii/S0092867416311497)) have begun to make progress in using PCA to understand how cellular
+Indeed, the problem of how to interpret PC coordinates is rather complicated, but certain papers (for an example, see [this one](http://www.sciencedirect.com/science/article/pii/S0092867416311497)) have begun to make progress in using PCA to understand how cellular